Exy-mat/MC-Textures-Randomizer/README.md

 So how does it work then?

 First, you have to have Python 3 or higher.
+If you don't have it, get it here : https://www.python.org/downloads/

 Then, you just have to download the pack.mcmeta and the rand.py file and put them in the same folder of a textures folder.